 The combined effects of stimulated feed intake and better utilization of digestible bypass starch and fat in the small intestine minimize energy loss.
 By reducing carbohydrate degradation in the rumen and increasing the buffer effect of salivary flow, the risk of drastic changes in the ruminal pH and subsequent microbial population shifts can be reduced.
 Consistency of rumen environment is necessary for optimal feed conversion and average daily gain in finishing cattle.

 Do you want to find out more about other Challenges & Solutions?

-Actifor® Power - for powerful growth performance in beef cattle
+Actifor® Power - for powerful growth performance

 - Helps to maintain ruminal pH in conditions of high-carbohydrate rations

 - Improves performance and carcass yield in fattening cattle

 - Supports digestion and utilization of digestible bypass starch and fat in the small intestine, thus contributes to minimize energy losses